Future Events

 This is a joint lunch with the Worshipful Company of Makers of Playing Cards.
 Their current Master is Nick Prentice who is also a member of our Company, Nick having spent much of his career as a tax partner in a global firm.
 Dyers’ Hall is the fourth Dyer’s Hall and was designed by Charles Dyer and built in 1839-41, the current Hall is listed Grade II* and is a Scheduled Ancient Monument.

-There are 24 places available.
-Unfortunately, the limit on numbers at this event means the invitation cannot be extended to partners or guests.
 Seating will be arranged in the Playing Card Makers time-honoured way by randomly selecting from a pack of playing cards to ensure a good mix of Playing Card Makers & Tax Advisers.

 There will be a 3-course lunch, followed by coffee/tea with wines generously provided by both Masters.
 The guest speaker will be Honorary Liveryman (of both WCMPC and WCoTAs) and former Lord Mayor, Alderman Professor Michael Mainelli.

-Please see the flyer for registration details.
+Please see the flyer for details.

 On Saturday 12th September, The Master will tour Squerryes Wine Estate in Kent, close to where he lives and grew up, taste their vintage sparkling wines, and take lunch in the Winery Restaurant.